batmen-lab/BioMANIA/README.md

 ## Project Overview

-Our project workflow is depicted in the images below, showcasing the pipeline, chatbot UI, and demos.
+Our project workflow is depicted in the images below, showcasing the pipeline, chatbot UI, and tutorials.

 Project Overview:
 Our project pipeline is illustrated below: